jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-terminology.md

 ### Introduction

 The Circular Language Spec itself might be more about *notation* and *meaning*, rather than specific terminology.
-Therefor, terminology quibbles in the area of commands, were moved here instead.
+Therefor, terminology quibbles in the area of commands, might be moved here instead.

 ### Sub-Commands Terminology (1)